wilberquito/Thesis/Proposal.md

 # A platform for Melanoma classifer

-The goal of the project is to create a platform that exposses Melanoma deep learner models throw an API.
-The project will have some models already trainned from the VICOROBOT UdG group and some of them trainned by myself.
-Along with the API, I'll create an user interface to load images and allow user make inference.
+The goal of this project is to create a platform that exposes Melanoma deep learning models through an API.
+The project will have some models pre-trained by the VICOROBOT UdG group and others trained by myself.
+In addition to the API, I will create a user interface to load images and allow users to make inferences.
-The UI will also give information to the user about the distribution of probabilities to being Melanoma or being from other classes.
+The UI will also provide information to the user about the distribution of probabilities of being Melanoma or being from other classes.

-More than having incredible results, the projec seeks a way to expose the use of deep learning technologies.
+More than producing incredible results, the project seeks to showcase the use of deep learning technologies.
-All this infrastructure will run over the Docker technology, and hosted in any hosting service or in any of my machines.
+All of this infrastructure will run on Docker technology and can be hosted on any hosting service or on any of my machines.

-This project perfectly fits into as master thesis in data science because one of the pilars is how to take profit from data of different kinds and knowing the technologies we need to use to acomplish that.
+This project is a perfect fit for a master's thesis in data science because one of the pillars is how to leverage data of different kinds and knowing the technologies we need to use to accomplish that.
-Talking about the technologies, the deep learning part of the project will run over Pytorch, the API will be created using python and the framework FastAPI, the user interface will be made with SvelteKit which is framework to create web applications.
+Regarding the technologies, the deep learning part of the project will run on PyTorch, the API will be created using Python and the
+FastAPI framework, and the user interface will be built with SvelteKit, which is a framework for creating web applications.

-The project will be guided by VICOROBOT lab and people from Acenture company.
+The project will be supervised by the VICOROBOT lab and professionals from Accenture.